fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 }
 ```

-In use again is <i>belongsToMany</i> which links to the user notes via the model <i>UserNotes</i> corresponding to the dashboard.
-However, this time we give the attribute formed using the keyword [as](https://sequelize.org/master/manual/advanced-many-to-many.html#aliases-and-custom-key-names) an <i>aliasname</i>, the default name (for users <i>notes</i>) would overlap with its previous meaning, i.e. user-generated notes.
+There is again <i>belongsToMany</i> which links to the user notes via the model <i>UserNotes</i> corresponding to the connection table.
+However, this time we give an <i>alias name</i> for the attribute formed using the keyword [as](https://sequelize.org/master/manual/advanced-many-to-many.html#aliases-and-custom-key-names), the default name (for users <i>notes</i>) would overlap with its previous meaning, i.e. user-generated notes.

-Extend the route for an individual user to return the user's teams, his own notes, and any other notes associated with the user:
+Extend the route for an individual user to return the user's teams, their own notes, and other notes attached to the user:

 ```js
 router.get('/:id', async (req, res) => {